kubetrix/kubernetes-minikube/README.md

 # kubernetes-minikube
-Minikube setup with kubernetes

-# Title
-Minikube kubernetes setup guide using VirtualBox(Windows)
+Minikube setup with kubernetes using VirtualBox(Windows)

 #### Prerequisites